-Embedded is a website devoted to the concerns of professional engineers developing embedded systems -- the software, firmware, and hardware – and integrating them and testing.
-We publish articles and blogs that explain all techniques, methods, and algorithms related to embedded systems.
+embedded.com delivers original and curated content that addresses the everyday information needs of professional engineers developing embedded systems – the software, firmware, and hardware: from integrating them to testing them.
+We publish articles and blogs that explain techniques, methods, and algorithms related to embedded systems.
 Our goal is to advance the state of the art for our readers, making their lives easier and simultaneously improving their productivity.

 We define an embedded system as one based on a microcontroller or microprocessor or other IC that has a dedicated function and is part of a larger system.
-The range of such systems is quite large and Embedded regularly publishes articles on a variety of subjects.
+The range of such systems is quite large and embedded.com regularly publishes articles on a variety of subjects.
 Embedded systems range from 8-bit microcontrollers to 64-bit RISC machines, with software ranging from simple data logging to sophisticated applications using real-time operating systems and multiple processors.
 Typically, an embedded system is housed on a single microprocessor board with the programs stored in ROM.
-Virtually all appliances that have a digital interface -- watches, microwaves, cars, airplanes, medical devices, robots -- use embedded systems.
+Virtually all appliances that have a digital interface — watches, microwaves, cars, airplanes, medical devices, robots — use embedded systems.
 Some embedded systems include an operating system, but many are so specialized that the entire logic can be implemented as a single program.

 Types of articles and content we accept

-Embedded primarily focuses on the “how-to” in development, with occasional forays into the “why-to” as well.
+embedded.com primarily focuses on the “how-to” in development, with occasional forays into the “why-to” as well.
 The vast majority of the articles in the website discuss various techniques and methods for improved development.
 While the topic discussion and examples might use specific processors, hardware, or software, the underlying lessons of the article should be applicable to other target configurations.

 Opportunities for embedded systems developers, engineers, designers, and managers:

 - Blogs: Commentary written by expert embedded systems developers.
 Are you the next embedded systems expert?
 Do you want to write a blog?

 - Source code: Often submitted with a how-to-develop article, you may also submit a standalone code to us that you are willing to share for free with other developers.

 - Product reviews: Want to review a product that you use, a new version of a product?
-Contact email@example.com.

 - Book reviews: Want to review a book?
-Contact firstname.lastname@example.org.